abhishek818/windmill-community-integrations/integrations/gcloud/README.md

 5. IMPORTANT - Enable billing or buy the paid tier/start free trial.
 (All services are supported only in paid tier).

 Click on 'Manage Keys' and then 'ADD KEY' -> 'Create New Key', enter details and a credentials file (json format) will be downloaded.

-Rename this file as 'creds.json' and add it under the gcloud directory (path : windmill-community-integrations/integrations/gcloud).
-This file will act similar to a .env file and contains all required keys.
-(Refer .creds.example file)
+Fill the .env file using this downloaded file.

 Recommendations:
 For Bigquery, datasets and tables can be created either manually on the site or by APIs (Refer test files).